wizardcompass/.github/profile/README.md

 - **GitHub:** [github.com/wizardcompass](https://github.com/wizardcompass)
 - **Website:** [wizardcompass.com](https://wizardcompass.com)

+## Data Access & Transparency

+We believe that the data we collect about the web should be accessible to the people who build it.
+If WizardCompassBot has indexed your property, you are entitled to access the raw intelligence we have gathered at no cost.

+**What we share with Site Owners:**
+You may request a full export of the raw JSON data we hold regarding your domain, which often includes:
+* **Technology Fingerprint:** Detailed breakdown of detected frameworks, CMS, and analytics stacks.
+* **Accessibility Report:** Severity-based contrast and CVD (Color Vision Deficiency) analysis.
+* **Performance Metrics:** Font loading strategies and resource optimization opportunities.

+**How to Request Your Data:**
+Email bot@wizardcompass.com with the subject line `Data Request: [Your Domain]`.

+*Note: To protect the privacy of your infrastructure data, we require domain ownership verification (typically via a simple DNS TXT record or an email sent from the domain itself) before releasing raw technical reports.*

 ## Engineering & Open Source DNA

 Wizard Compass is built by engineers who actively contribute to the standards that power the web.
 We don't just consume web data; we build the tools that measure and optimize it.